 - 20.1 There will always be a Paediatric First Aider on site at all times when EYFS children are on site. - 20.2 In most cases, injuries to children on the premises are dealt with by the adults who are in the proximity of the accident.
 Should the need arise, colleagues with first aid qualifications are on hand to give advice.
-There are approximately 35 members of staff with first aid qualifications at Bevendean. - 20.3 There is a separate procedure for accidents and in particular head injuries at Bevendean, which are recorded in the Bevendean Accident Book which is kept in the Bevendean School Office.
+There are approximately 35 members of staff with first aid qualifications at Bevendean. - 20.3 There is a separate procedure for accidents and in particular head injuries at Bevendean, which are recorded in the Bevendean Accident Folder which is kept in the Bevendean School Office.

 We endeavour to inform the parent of any injury to the head immediately so that the parent has the option to collect the child.
 Any injury to the head is treated in accordance with our Head Injury and Concussion Policy and if appropriate, a Head Injury leaflet sent home with the child.

-In the case of an injury which is more serious in nature, and in the absence of the parent after due attempt to contact them, medical advice will be sought usually from the School Nurse in the first instance.
+Pupils will be given a wrist band to wear to alert staff and parents to a head injury, which may not necessarily be visible.
+In the case of an injury which is more serious in nature, and in the absence of the parent after due attempt to contact them, medical advice will be sought usually from the Nurses in the first instance.
 Consent for this is signed by the parents on the medical form when a child starts at Bevendean.